The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

 Hirsch~\cite{Hirsch} asked whether the computational complexity of the network satisfaction problem can be classified for all finite relation algebras.
 Bodirsky and Kn\"auer~\cite{BodirskyKnaeuerDatalog23} proved that the problem of deciding whether a given finite relation algebra has an NSP which is in $\Ptime$ is undecidable, which can be interpreted as a negative answer to Hirsch's question.
 The proof of the undecidability result relies on two earlier results, namely that there are finite relation algebras whose NSP is undecidable~\cite{Hirsch-Undecidable}, and that the question whether a finite relation algebra has a representation is undecidable~\cite{HirschHodkinsonRepresentability}.
 The classification for relation algebras with a fully universal representation, however, remains wide open.

 A particularly interesting subclass are the relation algebras that have a \emph{normal representation}, i.e., a representation which is fully universal, square, and homogeneous~\cite{Hirsch}.
-While this combination of assumptions still captures a rich class of relation algebras, it has a wide range of strong and useful consequences, as we will see below.
+While this combination of assumptions still captures a rich class of relation algebras (including standard structures like $\Q$, the random graph, the Henson graph, and the random tournament), it has a wide range of strong and useful consequences, as we will see below.
 A relational structure is \emph{homogeneous} if every isomorphism between finite substructures can be extended to an automorphism of the structure.
 If a relation algebra $\bA$ has a normal representation, then $\bA$ has a countable normal representation $\fB$, and this representation is unique up to isomorphism.
 Moreover, one can express important properties of the automorphism group of $\fB$ using $\bA$, and conversely, properties of $\bA$ are reflected in this group.
 It is known that the question whether a given finite relation algebra has a normal representation is decidable~\cite{BodirskyRamics}.